 Artificial Birth Control is not Even Guaranteed to Always Work, and is Also Dangerous:

 According to AmericanPregnancy.org every method of artificial birth control (e.g. condoms, diaphragms, cervical caps, intrauterine devices, oral contraceptives, patches, sterilizations, spermicide (only), sponge, and injections) has a failure rate.
-For example, if you use male condoms as your artificial birth control method then nearly 1 out of every 5 times that you use the condom it will fail (i.e., around 16% of the time, sperm will somehow escape from the condom and potentially lead to pregnancy).
+For example, if you use male condoms as your artificial birth control method then nearly 1 out of every 5 times that you use the condom it will fail (i.e., around 16% of the time, the sperm will somehow escape from the condom and potentially lead to pregnancy).
 The female condom has even higher failure rates (21%); Spermicide (26%), Sponge (20%), Sterilization (.2 to .5%), oral contraceptives (5%), injections (.1%), intrauterine devices (.8 to 2%).

 And again, sex is for marriage and sex inside of marriage is for the procreation of children and for the well-being of spouses.
 Therefore, I cannot think of any moral reason why a married couple would be using artificial birth control anyway, more especially any these methods that are not guaranteed to work anyway and can lead to death.